 - Does the test run on high traffic pages? → Relative improvement on a high traffic page results in more absolute dollars.

 If all we have is discussing opinions about what to test, prioritization becomes meaningless.
-At ConversionXL, we’ve seen the power of solid conversion research, so many of the variables specifically require you to bring data to the table to prioritize your hypotheses.
+At CXL, we’ve seen the power of solid conversion research, so many of the variables specifically require you to bring data to the table to prioritize your hypotheses.
 Ideas that come from opinions score lower.

 The PXL model asks everyone to bring data: